bneb/etherply/docs/architecture.md

 # System Architecture

+> [!CAUTION]
-> [!NOTE]
+> **DEPRECATED ARCHITECTURE**
-> This document describes the high-level design of the EtherPly Real-time Sync Engine.
-It is intended for system architects and contributors.
+> This document describes the v0.x MVP architecture.
+It is known to be unscalable and incorrect for distributed state synchronization.
+> See [ROADMAP.md](./ROADMAP.md) for the "Operation Ironclad" re-architecture plan.

 ## High-Level Overview